asreview/asreview-insights/README.md

 ## `metrics`

 The `metrics` subcommand in ASReview Insights can be used to compute metrics at given values.
-The easiest way to get compute metrics for a ASReview project file is with the following command don the command line:
+The easiest way to compute metrics for a ASReview project file is with the following command on the command line:

 ```
 asreview metrics sim_van_de_schoot_2017.asreview